TRADE FOR RESEARCH

 Some countries, including the Philippines and Indonesia, banned the export of wild-caught non-human primates for research in 1994.
 However, despite a brief pause, Indonesia continues to export of captive-bred individuals.
 You can learn more about Indonesia's macaque trade in the Macaque Report: Indonesia's Unportected Primates,

 While a small export trade in wild-caught Japanese macaques for research was recently recorded, in some countries in Asia, macaques may continue to be captured from the wild to be used as breeding animals with their offspring exported for research or for use in experiments in domestic laboratories.

 Breeding macaques for research

-There has been a move away from the use of wild-caught non-human primates in research, in part because of the recognition of the suffering inflicted when removing animals from the wild, as well as the negative impact the trade has on wild populations.
-In its place, the commercial breeding of long-tailed macaques for export has grown rapidly on an industrial scale in East and South East Asia, including China, Cambodia, Vietnam and Lao PDR.
-Wild long-tailed macaques were taken from the wild to establish and maintain these breeding colonies.
-There are concerns about an ongoing dependency on wild-caught animals, the validity of captive-breeding claims, the misrepresentation of source codes on export permits and the existence of an illegal trade.
+There has been a move away from the use of wild-caught non-human primates in research due to the suffering inflicted when removing animals from the wild and the the negative impact the trade has on wild populations.
+As a result, the commercial breeding of long-tailed macaques for export has grown rapidly in East and South East Asia, including China, Cambodia, Vietnam and Lao PDR.
+The capture of wild individual and concerns about "laundering" are discussed above.

-There are also concerns regarding a lack of welfare legislation or enforcement of international welfare guidelines covering the housing and care of macaques in some breeding facilities.
-Holding and transportation are additional sources of stress and suffering, as the macaques are shipped on long journeys around the world in the cargo holds of aeroplanes.
+There are serious concerns about the lack of welfare legislation and enforcement of international welfare guidelines covering the housing and care of macaques in such breeding facilities.
+Holding and transportation are additional sources of stress and suffering, as the macaques are shipped on long journeys around the world in the cargo holds of airplanes.

 For further reading, please refer to our Bibliography